AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module6/ex2.md

 ![ACOP](./images/journeyevent.png)

 As the second step in the journey, you need to add a short **Wait** step.
 Go to the left side of your screen to the **Orchestration** section to find this.
-We will be using profile attributes and need to make sure they are populated into the Unified Profile.
+You'll be using profile attributes and need to make sure they are populated into the Real-time Customer Profile.

 ![ACOP](./images/journeywait.png)